OpenNebula/addon-storpool/docs/naming_convention.md

 # StorPool naming convention

-Here you can find how the OpenNebula's datastores and images are mapped to the StorPool Templates, Volumes, and Snapshots.
+Here you can find how OpenNebula datastores and images are mapped to StorPool Templates, Volumes, and Snapshots.

 ## Addon version